Redageddon/X10D.Performant/DOCUMENTATION.md

 18. Void tags should not have a space before the slash
 19. Sentences should be capitalized
 20. all tpyes should be cref's, no hardcoded types
+21. The returns tag should not begin with the word returns.